 One way for your deceased loved one to go out with a bang is if you end a memorial with a fireworks display.
 There are companies that will combine cremains with the fireworks and then hold a fireworks display for your loved one.
 It can be a great way to wrap up a memorial.

 Once the Huntington, WV funeral home & cremation services provider has completed the cremation, you’ll have some decisions to make as per what to do with the ashes.
 There really is no one right way to go about it, but there are some options that are more interesting then others.
 When you’re on the hunt for a death care services provider, get in touch with us at Barlow Bonsall Funeral Home & Crematorium.
 We’ve been serving West Virginia families since 1875, so we know the communities and the people who reside in these communities.
-Whether you’re looking for funeral services or cremation services, we have you covered.
+Whether you’re looking for funeral services or cremation with a service, we have you covered.
 Call us at (304) 342-8135 for a free consultation.
 You can also visit us at 1118 Virginia St E Charleston, WV 25301.